Please note : This post may be updated overtime with additional tips.

 This is a wonder mineral that too many of us lack (at least 80% of the US population) but it does so much!

-It can ease muscle tension and without sufficient magnesium your cells can’t make adequate energy.
+This essential mineral can ease muscle tension and without enough magnesium your cells can’t make adequate energy.

-It also keeps organs like your heart (the most magnesium dependent organ) working like a race horse.
+Magnesium also keeps organs like your heart (the most magnesium dependent organ) working like a race horse..

-Do your best to avoid eating any enormous meals that are heavy with oils or meat.
+Do your best to avoid eating any enormous meals that are heavy with oils,dairy or meat.
 This can sit in your stomach like a rock and it takes many hours for your intestine to chop it up.
+Protein is the hardest for your body to break down.

-Know that digestion starts in the mouth!
-Chew slowly with intention so you can savor every…last…piece and help your gut do it’s work.
+Realize that digestion starts in the mouth!
+Chew slowlywith intention so you can savor every…last…piece and help your gut do it’s work.

 Munch on a handful of fiber filled foods.
 Fiber aids with digestion.
-A few examples of fibery foods are almonds, oatmeal, carrots and celery.
+A few examples are almonds, oatmeal, carrots and celery.

 Eat foods rich in melatonin.
 As you recall melatonin is your sleep hormone, so why not eat something tasty while helping your body wind down?
 Tart cherries (unsweetened) are outstanding because they contain an Immense amount of melatonin.
-Ginger root, pineapple, tomatoes, oranges, apples (lots of fiber in skin as well), walnuts and asparagus also have a little.
+Ginger root, pineapple, tomatoes, oranges, apples, walnuts and asparagus also have a decent amount.

 Add in some magnesium to your diet through foods like Brazil nuts, pumpkin seeds, spirulina, sesame seeds and especially green leafy veggies like Kale.
 Or try a Pili nut, which is a tear shaped phillipino nut with over 85 milligramsofmagnesiuminaone-ounceserving.